jennguyen1/nhuyhoa/_posts/2016-02-22-ML-Markov-Models.md

 $$P(X_1, ..., X_L, \pi_1, ..., \pi_L) = a_{0 \pi_1} a_{\pi_LN} \prod^{L-1}_{i = 1} a_{\pi_i \pi_{i + 1}} \prod^L_{i = 1} e_{\pi_i}(X_i)$$

-If we knew the hidden states, this task would be trivial.
-If the hidden states are not known, we have to sum over all possible paths.
+If the hidden states were known, this task would be trivial.
+If the hidden states are not known, one would need to sum over all possible paths.
 However, the problem is the number of paths can be exponential in the length of the sequence.

 The forward algorithm is a dynamic programming algorithm.
 The subproblem is to compute $$f_k(i)$$, the probability of generating the first $$i$$ characters and ending in state $$k$$.
-We can use these to recursively solve these subproblems to obtain $$f_n(L)$$, the probability of generating the entire sequence.
+These can be solved recursively to obtain $$f_n(L)$$, the probability of generating the entire sequence.

 ### Algorithm